-Do you know that thousands of Americans are dying every week because of smoking related illnesses and diseases?
+We’re told that thousands of Americans are dying every week because of smoking related illnesses and diseases.

 One out of every six men in the United States is dying because of smoking.
 It is quite clear now that smoking is one of the major causes of death, in America and other countries.
 If you smoke then you are also enhancing the chances of contracting diseases that will either cause you to die or lose quality of life.
 Some of the major diseases resulting from smoking are coronary heart disease, lung cancer, mouth cancer and severe problems regarding the throat, bladder, kidney and pancreas.
 Treatment for these problems can be expensive and sometimes unavailable due to circumstances.
 Also, diabetic patients who smoke a lot have been said to develop severe gangrene.

 Do you think perhaps it is time for you to quit smoking?
 Do not think that it’s impossible to quit as many smokers have quit and gone on to lead happy and healthy lives.